5-Day Silent Meditation Retreats

 Are the retreats secular?

-Can I do the meditation retreat with a partner?
+Can I attend the meditation retreat with my partner?